Slot machine: Operation

 "Multi-way" games eschew fixed paylines in favor of allowing symbols to pay anywhere, as long as there is at least one in at least three consecutive reels from left to right.
 Multi-way games may be configured to allow players to bet by-reel: for example, on a game with a 3x5 pattern (often referred to as a 243-way game), playing one reel allows all three symbols in the first reel to potentially pay, but only the center row pays on the remaining reels (often designated by darkening the unused portions of the reels).
 Other multi-way games use a 4x5 or 5x5 pattern, where there are up to five symbols in each reel, allowing for up to 1,024 and 3,125 ways to win respectively.
-The Australian manufacturer Aristocrat Leisure brands games featuring this system as "Reel Power", "Xtra Reel Power" and "Super Reel Power" respectively.
-A variation involves patterns where symbols pay adjacent to one another.
+The Australian manufacturer Aristocrat brands games featuring this system as "Reel Power", "Xtra Reel Power" and "Super Reel Power" respectively.
+A variation involves patterns where symbols are adjacent to one another.
 Most of these games have a hexagonal reel formation, and much like multi-way games, any patterns not played are darkened out of use.

 Denominations can range from 1 cent ("penny slots") all the way up to $100.00 or more per credit.
 The latter are typically known as "high limit" machines, and machines configured to allow for such wagers are often located in dedicated areas (which may have a separate team of attendants to cater to the needs of those who play there).
 The machine automatically calculates the number of credits the player receives in exchange for the cash inserted.
 Newer machines often allow players to choose from a selection of denominations on a splash screen or menu.